-Applied Kinesiology is an alternative medicine technique that is said to help in determining imbalances in the organs and glands of the body by testing specific muscles for strength and weakness.
-Applied kinesiologists perform stimulation or relaxation on these key muscles to help them diagnose and remedy various health problems.
+Applied Kinesiology is a type of complementary therapy that helps to determine imbalances in the organs and glands of the body by testing specific muscles for strength and weakness.
+Applied kinesiologists perform stimulation or relaxation on these key muscles to be able to diagnose and remedy various health problems.

-Applied kinesiology is a therapeutic tool that incorporates feedback from the body.
-It is believed that the muscles in the body were excellent indicators of disharmony.
-Once the muscle weakness has been established, there are a variety of ways of solving the problem.
+Applied kinesiology is a diagnostic tool that employs feedback from the body to identify imbalances caused by stress, trauma, poor nutrition, muscular problems or abnormal chemical reactions.
+It is believed that the muscles in the body are excellent indicators of disharmony.
+Once the muscle weakness has been established, there are a variety of ways to solve the problem.
 If the problem is correctly approached, the outcome is very satisfactory for both the patient and the doctor.

-According to applied kinesiology, each muscle in the body corresponds to a specific meridian or energy pathway in the body.
+According to research, each muscle in the body corresponds to a specific meridian or energy pathway in the body.
 These meridians are said to relate to other organs and glands which allow the muscles to provide information about their function and energy.

 There are five areas of diagnosis and therapy in applied kinesiology which include:

 - Vascular (blood vessel) system

 What Are the Common Causes of Muscle Weakness?

 There are several factors that can contribute to muscle weakness, most of which result from holding on to emotional baggage.
 Based on studies made around applied kinesiology, unresolved negative emotions develop unhealthy habits and self-limiting beliefs and ideas, which lead to a slew of chronic physical conditions.
 That is why during muscle testing, the following would always surface as the main causes of muscle weakness: